 Excess mortality estimates have been computed for high-income countries based on registered deaths by surveillance agencies9,10, academia11–14 and news agencies.15–18 However, these types of data are often incomplete or inaccurate, especially in many low and middle-income countries (LMICs).
 The Global Burden Disease (GBD) project estimates that only 64% of global deaths were registered in 2015.19 In most LMICs, responsibility for mortality data is often divided between different national and subnational agencies.20 This can cause extended delays in national reporting and discrepancies between different sources.12,21 Disaggregation of summary data by different geographical areas or demographic groups is usually very limited.22 These shortcomings in mortality data explain a lack of published studies of excess mortality in LMICs.23,24

 We analyse excess mortality associated with the COVID-19 pandemic in Peru during 2020.
 This country is well-suited to our analytical approach.
 Like much of Latin America, Peru has experienced high levels of COVID-19 mortality.
 Official sources report 37,723 deaths directly caused by COVID-19 between 18 March and December 31 2020.
 However, these only include cases with positive COVID-19 test results and rates of testing in Peru have been low compared to other Latin American countries.25 Also, many tests have used low sensitivity devices, potentially generating false negatives.26 On the other hand, Peru does place anonymised individual level data on mortality and COVID-19 in the public domain.
-Also, the progressive implementation of electronic registration of deaths in recent years enables comparisons of spatial and temporal trends in death registration.27 Other studies show that unregistered mortality tends to be more prevalent among older people and in poorer regions.28,29However, as in many LMICs, Peru does not report sub-national data disaggregated by age.
+Also, the progressive implementation of electronic registration of deaths in recent years enables comparisons of spatial and temporal trends in death registration.27 Other studies show that unregistered mortality tends to be more prevalent among older people and in poorer regions.28,29

 Potentially, our analytical design could be applied to other countries where mortality registration and cause of death data are incomplete.
 It may offer a valuable contribution towards assessing the true global impact of the COVID-19 pandemic.